jj230/jj230/holiday-hack-challenge-2023/elf-hunt.md

 1. Researched on the discord channel
 2. Found a youtube video
-3. Used chatgpt to find out how to use Burp Suite to modify responses
+3. Used ChatGPT to find out how to use Burp Suite to modify responses
 4. I got up to the point where I would’ve been able to edit the response and send it, but couldn’t do so without a paid version of Burp Suite.

     <div align="left">